Generative Bayesian Optimization: Generative Models as Acquisition Functions: Background

-\paragraph{Direct preference optimization.} Large language models are typically fine tuned via reinforcement learning with human feedback (RLHF).
-This process involves training an LLM as a RL agent with a reward model.
+\paragraph{Direct preference optimization.} The process above for learning $\proposal_\iteridx$ can be likened to the typical fine-tuning of large language models (LLMs) via reinforcement learning with human feedback (RLHF, \citealp{Bai2022rlhf}), which would normally involve training the LLM as an RL agent with a reward model $\reward$.
 In practice, we do not directly observe rewards, but have access to user preferences.
-Given a prompt context $\context$, let $\location^+, \location^- \sim \proposal(\location|\context)$ denote two answers generated by an LLM $\proposal$, with $\location^+$ denoting the answer preferred by the user, and $\location^-$ the dispreferred one.
-Given a dataset of user preferences $\dataset_\nobs^+ := \{\context_i, \location_i^+, \location_i^-\}_{i=1}^\nobs$, one can then learn a reward model $\reward$ by minimizing the negative log-likelihood under a Bradley-Terry preference model:
+Given a prompt's context $\context$, corresponding to the RL state, let $\location^+, \location^- \sim \proposal(\location|\context)$ denote two answers generated by an LLM $\proposal$, with $\location^+$ denoting the answer preferred by the user, and $\location^-$ the dispreferred one.
+Having a dataset $\dataset_\nobs^+ := \{\context_i, \location_i^+, \location_i^-\}_{i=1}^\nobs$, one can then learn a reward function $\reward$ by minimizing the negative log-likelihood under a preference model, such as \citet{Bradley1952rank}:

-Having learned a reward model $\reward_\nobs$, RLHF trains the LLM as an agent.
-A KL-regularized objective reduces the risk of the optimized model deviating too much from a reference model $\refmodel$ given by a pre-trained LLM.
-The optimal generative model solves:
+Having learned a reward model $\reward_\nobs$, RLHF trains the LLM as to approximate an agent's optimal policy under $\reward_\nobs$.
+Regularization based on the Kullback-Leibler (KL) divergence with respect to a reference model $\refmodel$ is further added to improve stability.
+The optimal generative model then solves:

 Direct preference optimization (DPO, \citealp{Rafailov2023dpo}) removes the need for an explicit reward model by viewing the LLM itself through the lens of a reward model.
 It is not hard to show that, fixing a reward model $\reward$, the optimal solution to \autoref{eq:rlhf-policy} is given by: